-'I Am A Woman': Track Star Caster Semenya Continues Her Fight To Compete As A Female
+'I Am A Woman': Track Star Caster Semenya Continues Her Fight To Compete As Female

-'I Am A Woman': Track Star Caster Semenya Continues Her Fight To Compete As A Female
+'I Am A Woman': Track Star Caster Semenya Continues Her Fight To Compete As Female

 This week, the Olympic champion runner Caster Semenya of South Africa filed an appeal in a case that hinges on her right to compete as a woman.
 It's the latest chapter in a fight that's gone on for years, and that raises thorny questions about fairness and ethics in sport.